JarredParrettDickinson/JarredParrettDickinson.github.io/_posts/2020-04-24-Network-Analysis-of-Flights.markdown

 Within the dataset, there are 18 unique carriers each with their own interconnected networks.

-{% include /carrier dep delay/AirTran Airways Corporation (1994 - 2014).html %}
+{% include AirTran Airways Corporation (1994 - 2014)carrier dep delay.html %}